cryptocracy/flows/README.md

 # Flow
-This is the node-red flow for a Cryptocracy preferred server node
+This repo is basically just a node-red flow for you to import into your node-red instance to turn it into a Preferred Server node

 # Requirements: